Human language and mind: Thinking and speaking

 - When gestures replace language

-- The sensitive period and innate language ability
+- The sensitive period of learning cf. innate language cognition

 - Evolution of a prayer